What is MERIT?

 What's different this year?

-Additionally, instead of a stipend, MERIT participants will be eligible to receive a California Certificate of Achievement as an Education Technology Specialist, and participants will earn 12 Foothill College quarter units.
+Additionally, MERIT participants will be eligible to receive a California Certificate of Achievement as an Education Technology Specialist, and participants will earn 12 Foothill College quarter units.
+(Note: We will not be offering a stipend for participation this year.)

 The MERIT Program seeks to show through qualitative and quantitative measures that new teaching approaches and engaging technology in the hands of a well-trained teacher can improve student learning.
 Participants have the opportunity to learn to use and contribute to a variety of resources for collaboration, and are required to design projects not simply to provide dynamic learning experiences for their students, but also create open educational resources that will be of value to other teachers and students near and far.